-The war between the Pandavas and the Kauravas is imminent and the dialogue takes place in the centre of the battlefield, right before the beginning of the Kurukshetra’s battle: Arjuna is confused and torn by moral dilemmas after noticing that among the enemy army there are his relatives, teachers and friends: he seeks advice from Krishna, which reminds him his duties as a kshatriya (i.e. as a warrior) through the exposition of philosophical and religious concepts.
+The Bhagavadgītā is a Hindu sacred text consisting of a dialogue between Arjuna, a hero son of the god Indra, and his charioteer Krishna, an incarnation of the divine principle.
+The war between the Pandavas and Kauravas is imminent and the dialogue takes place in the middle of the battlefield, right before the beginning of the Kurukshetra’s battle; Arjuna is confused and torn by moral dilemmas after noticing that among the enemy army there are some of his relatives, teachers and friends: he then seeks advice from Krishna, which reminds him his duties as a kshatriya, i.e. as a warrior, through the exposition of spiritual and philosophical concepts.

 Krishna assists Arjuna:

-The verses 12./13. begin to expose the doctrine concerning the immortality of the individual spirit and its eternal rebirth (governed by karma, an automatic and inescapable metaphysical law according to which what we are today on one side is the direct result of what we have been in our previous existences, on the other will contribute to determine what we will be in our future existences) through the piṭryāna (“way of the fathers”).
+The verses 12./13. begin to expose the doctrine concerning the immortality of the individual spirit and its cyclic reincarnation governed by karma, a necessary and inescapable metaphysical law according to which what we are now on the one hand is the result consequent to what we have been in our previous existences, on the other hand will contribute to determine what we will be in our future existences.

 16.”What doesn’t exist can’t come into being, of the being there is no cessation of existence.
 This ultimate truth has been unveiled by those who have seen the essence of things”.

 In this verse is expressed the archaic sapiential concept according to which nothing is created from nothingness and nothing is destroyed into nothingness.

 18.”These bodies of the eternal ātman, indestructible, immeasurable, are called perishable.
 Fight, then, Bhārata”.